Waltham Abbey Royal Gunpowder Mills: History

 The North side however remained in Ministry of Defence control as a research centre; becoming part of the Royal Armament Research and Development Establishment.
 After various reorganisations, the research centre finally closed in 1991.
+Since 1999, the Mills are an Anchor Point of the European Route of Industrial Heritage, set in 175 acre of parkland and containing 21 buildings of major historical importance.

 Sale of the North site by the Ministry of Defence

 Heritage site

 A large area of the north site is listed as the Waltham Abbey SSSI and another separate area is a scheduled ancient monument.
 Visitors can see exhibits related to gunpowder making, tour the site on a land train An attempt to demolish the cordite mills and replace them with dormitories for young people staying at a children's activity centre was rejected by Epping Forest District Council in 2016 after exposure in the national press.